practicalli/clojure/docs/alternative-tools/data-inspector/reveal.md

                           (cider-jack-in-lein-plugins . nil)
                           (cider-clojure-cli-parameters . ""))))
         ```

         Ensure the `.dir-locals.el` file is loaded by using `revert-buffer` on any open Clojure file from the project.

         `cider-jack-in-clj` should now start the Reveal REPL and send evaluations from Cider to the Reveal visualization UI.

-## Using Reveal with Rebel and `tap>`
+## Reveal with Rebel and `tap>`

 Reveal can be used as a `tap>` target with the Rebel REPL, launching the Reveal data browser when added as a tap> target.